This is the famous, traditional and very refreshing lemonade of North India and Pakistan. It is called nimbu pani or shikanji.

 The taste is unusual at first, but really refreshing on a hot day, or to go with hot food.
 It has a salty, sweet and sour taste.
 You could serve this as a pre-dinner drink just with some papadoms and chutneys.

-Combine all the ingredients in a jug and mix until jaggery has dissolved.
+- Combine all the ingredients in a jug and mix until the jaggery has dissolved.

-Put ice cubes in two large glasses, add lemon slices and pour content of jug into the glasses.
+- Put ice cubes in two large glasses, add lemon slices and pour the contents of the jug into the glasses.

 - For presentation, line the rim of the glass with black salt.